 Yes, it’s possible that ink can get into your veins, but the chances aren’t high.
-There’s still a lot we don’t know about the biological process, but you can take precautions to stop it happening.
+There’s still a lot we don’t know about the biological process, but you can take precautions to stop it from happening.
 The biggest factor is going to be who you choose to tattoo you.

 What Happens to the Tattoo Ink

 What exactly happens when your skin is injected with ink?

 For a tattoo to be permanent, the tattoo artist has to puncture your skin with hundreds of thousands of needle pricks.
 These short, sharp jabs are aimed into the dermis, a layer of skin just below the outer epidermis layer.

 As each puncture is made, a small amount of ink is dragged down with the needle into the skin.
 The dermis contains many blood vessels and nerves.
 Therefore, there is a risk of tattoo ink getting into your veins.
 How much really depends on the skill of your tattoo artist.